terrapower/armi/doc/requirements/index.rst

 Requirements
 ############

+.. note:: Work In Progress: The ARMI Requirements are thus-far incomplete.

 This section gives a general overview of the requirements of ARMI.
 These requirements are meant to satisfy NRC regulations and also give a firm basis for the high-level goals of ARMI.